Bachelor of Electrical Engineering (Hons), UNSW Sydney, Australia

 Ph.D., UNSW Sydney, Australia

-Dr Anna Bruce is an Associate Professor in the School of Photovoltaic and Renewable Energy Engineering and Research Coordinator (Engineering) at the Collaboration on Energy and Environmental Markets (CEEM) at UNSW Sydney.
+Dr Anna Bruce is an Associate Professor in the School of Photovoltaic and Renewable Energy Engineering and Joint Director (Engineering) at the Collaboration on Energy and Environmental Markets (CEEM) at UNSW Sydney.
 She leads CEEM’s research theme in Distributed Energy Systems, distributed generation and demand-side participation.
 Her research includes modelling, analysis and integration of renewable energy and distributed energy resources into electricity industries; energy access in developing countries; and energy policy and regulation.
 Anna contributes to the IEA’s PV Power Systems programmes and leads the APVI’s Solar Mapping project.

 Project Lead: SunSPoT Solar Assessment Tool Upgrade